therishidesai/baf/README.md

 ## TODO

-- add topic filtering to submsg
 - remove the need for statically defining the system
   - create the `/dev/baf` devices dynamically when pubmsg or submsg gets ran
 - improve submsg throughput
 - add tests for correctness and perf